allfro/pymetasploit/README.md

-PyMetasploit - a full-fledged msfrpc library for Python
+PyMetasploit for Python 3 - a full-fledged msfrpc library for Python
 -------------------------------------------------------

 PyMetasploit is a full-fledged `msfrpc` library for Python.
 It is meant to interact with the msfrpcd daemon that comes